Reduced Loop Quantization with four Klein-Gordon Scalar Fields as Reference Matter: Abstract

 \section{Abstract}

-In this paper we perform a reduced phase space quantization of gravity using four Klein-Gordon scalar fields as reference matter as an alternative to the Brown-Kucha\v{r} dust model in \cite{Giesel:2007wn} where eight (dust) scalar fields are used.
-We compare our results to an earlier model by Domagala et. al. \cite{Domagala:2010bm} where only one Klein-Gordon scalar field was considered as reference matter for the Hamiltonian constraint.
-As a result we find that the choice of four Klein-Gordon scalar fields as reference matter leads to a reduced dynamical model that cannot be quantized using loop quantum gravity techniques.
+We perform a reduced phase space quantization of gravity using four Klein-Gordon scalar fields as reference matter as an alternative to the Brown-Kuchar dust model in \cite{Giesel:2007wn}, where dust scalar fields are used.
+We compare our results to an earlier model by Domagala et. al. \cite{Domagala:2010bm} where only one Klein-Gordon scalar field is considered as reference matter for the Hamiltonian constraint but the spatial diffeomorphism constraints are quantized using Dirac quantization.
+As a result we find that the choice of four conventional Klein-Gordon scalar fields as reference matter leads to a reduced dynamical model that cannot be quantized using loop quantum gravity techniques.
 However, we further discuss a slight generalization of the action for the four Klein-Gordon scalar fields and show that this leads to a model which can be quantized in the framework of loop quantum gravity.
-Particularly, considering the model by Domagala et. al.\cite{Domagala:2010bm} and the one introduced in this work we are able to compare Dirac and reduced phase space quantization.
+By comparison of the physical Hamiltonian operators obtained from the model by Domagala et. al. \cite{Domagala:2010bm} and the one introduced in this work we are able to make a first step towards comparing Dirac and reduced phase space quantization in the context of the spatial diffeomorphism constraints.

 }